-The Federal Home Loan Mort-The Federal Home Loan Mort-gage Corp. said the proposed offer-ing is the largest public issue of a mortgage-related security in U.S. history, and is part of Freddie Mac's effort to aid the growing recovery of the housing industry.
-The collater-alized mortgage obligations will be general obligations of Freddie Mac and will be secured by \$1 billion in and will be secured by \$1 billion in conventional home mortgages, including mortgages that the corporation has committed to buy between April 27 and May \$9, 1983.
-All the mortgages in the special programs were originated after May \$1, 1982.
-Freddie Mac's recent purchases allow lenders, "to clean off their low lenders "to clean off their shelves," and the \$1 billion in proceeds from the sale will be used their own category of securities?
+age Corp. said the proposed offer-ing is the largest public issue of a mortgage-related security in U.S. history, and is part of Freddie Mac's effort to aid the growing recovery of the housing industry.
+The collater-alized mortgage obligations will be general obligations of Freddie Mac and will be secured by \$1 billion in and will be secured by \$1 billion in conventional home mortgages, in-cluding mortgages that the corpora-tion has committed to buy between April 27 and May 9, 1983.
+All the mortgages in the special programs were originated after May 1, 1982.
+Freddie Mac's recent purchases al-bou londers "to cleap. off their their own category of securities?
 What role, if any, did the seemingly incidental change in the securities' debt obligation attribute play in the acceptance of CMOs by the bond investors?